chenhaoy1/EnemyUnknown-Battlegrounds/docs/final.md

 n = 1 - N is the number of backsteps to update.
 We set it to 1 because we want to update our Q table immediately after each action.
 It works well in our environment.

-What's more, we use update_q_table function to update the table of our agent resulting from rewards.
+What's more, we use update_q_table and choose_move function to update the table of our agent resulting from rewards and then choose the best move of the agent.
+The agent will deal with the current reward after getting into each move.
+The agent will update the q_table, which we stores the table as one of our agent.
+The basic logic of the implementation of updating q_table is Bellman equation provided during the lectures.
+The equation looks like this: Q(s,a) <- Q(s,a)+alpha(r+y(maxQ(s',a')-Q(s,a))).
+According to the tutorial online, the formula means "the expected long-term reward for a given action is equal to the immediate reward from the current action combined with the expected reward from the best future action taken at the following state."
+The code below perform the above description.
 ```python
    def update_q_table(self, tau, S, A, R, T):
         """Performs relevant updates for state tau.